irm1005-itec1005-fall-2023/template-assignment-02/README.md

 ## Description

-This assignment will assess both your ability to structure content with semantic `HTML` tags, format text, include images and links, and apply `CSS` to a page that brings your design to life.
+This assignment will assess both your ability to structure content with semantic `HTML` tags, format text, include images and links, and apply `CSS` to a page that brings an amazing design to life.

 Students will also be assessed on their ability to commit their code to GitHub and activate the GitHub pages service.